nogibjj/Leonard_Eshun_Mini_Project_Four/README.md

 1. Test across at least 3 different Python versions

 ## Steps taken to meet the requirements
-The workflow.yml file in the .github/workflow has the matrix included for python versions 3.7, 3.8, 3.9, 3.11.
-The python code will be tested against these three version to ensure it works with all of them.
-Please find an image of the workflow file below:\
+1. The workflow.yml file in the .github/workflows folder was updated with the matrix for python versions 3.7, 3.8, 3.9, 3.11.
+1. The python code will be tested against these three version by CI to ensure it works with all of them.
+1. Please find an image of the workflow file below:

 ![Workflow Image](workflow_image.png)